ksalzke/templates-for-omnifocus/README.md

 This function takes a template and a destination (a folder or project) as input.
 It:

 1. Copies the template to the specified destination and makes it active.
+(If the template is copied to a project it is created as an action group.)
 2. For the newly created project, or for the project that the template is duplicated to:
    1. For each placeholder where a value is specified (in the form `«Placeholder»:Value`):
       - Replaces all instances of that placeholder in the project/task names